There are several warriors in ONE Championship who have unbelievable tales of adversity and triumph on the highest of levels.

 Fortunately, “Landslide” found a way out in martial arts.
 He picked up wushu, proved to be a prodigious talent, and earned a scholarship to the University Of The Cordilleras, where he competed on the school’s wushu squad.

 Coincidentally, this is where he would meet future Team Lakay head coach and lifelong friend, Mark Sangiao.
-He would make the Philippine national wushu team, and racked up 11 major medals, including three golds at the SEA Games (2003, 2005 and 2012).
+He would make the Philippine national wushu team, and racked up 11 major medals, including three golds at the SEA Games.

-In November 2016, five years after headlining ONE’s inaugural show in Singapore, he returned to the LIon City to face ONE Lightweight World Champion Shinya Aoki, who was considered to be Asia’s best martial artist in the modern era.
+In November 2016, five years after headlining ONE’s inaugural show in Singapore, he returned to the Lion City to face ONE Lightweight World Champion Shinya Aoki, who was considered to be Asia’s best martial artist of the modern era.

 As a young child, ONE Bantamweight World Champion Bibiano “The Flash” Fernandes was forced to fend for himself and his family.